 - Shirazi Salad

-- Persian Shakshuka
+- Persian Noodle Soup

 I love seeing your creations and remakes, so be sure to rate the recipe, comment and share your Persian Rice with Tahdig photo on Instagram so I can share the love!